 In the table above, we compare an in-camera JPEG taken at base ISO using default noise reduction and sharpening (on the left) to the matching RAW file converted with Adobe Camera Raw 8.3 using default noise reduction with some strong but tight unsharp masking applied in Photoshop (300%, radius of 0.3 pixels, and a threshold of 0).

 As is usually the case, Adobe Camera Raw delivers finer detail than the camera's processing, and its light default noise reduction does much better with our difficult red-leaf swatch, even resolving some of its thread pattern which the camera blurred away as noise.
 ACR also did a better job with color, rendering the pink fabric closer to reality instead of the more magenta interpretation of the camera.
-Adobe Camera Raw also extracted more detail in the mosaic, but left behind some of the chroma noise and offset printing artifacts which the camera removed.
-Overall, though, the Pentax K-3 does a very good job with its JPEGs, but as is usually the case you can extract even more detail (and more accurate color) with a good RAW converter.
+Adobe Camera Raw also extracted more detail in the mosaic, but left behind some of the chroma noise and false color artifacts which the camera removed.
+Overall, though, the Pentax K-3 does a very good job with its JPEGs, but as is usually the case you can extract even more detail (with more accurate color and fewer sharpening artifacts) with a good RAW converter.

 ISO & Noise Performance

 Very good handling of noise versus detail in JPEGs to ISO 3200.